 Well, I’m sure not ready for winter, but then, winter didn’t ask me!
 My outside thermometer hit 33F a couple nights ago, and that means one thing to a plumber–frozen pipes!
 Frozen or broken pipes are no fun for anyone, and plumbers don’t like them any more than you do.
 Thankfully, there are some things you can do NOW that will reduce your chances of frozen or broken pipes this winter!

 The Name of the Game in winter is temperature!
 Keep your pipes–and the liquid inside them–above freezing, and you won’t have any problems.
 Insulation is your friend!
-You can install foam pipe insulation, but you should also make sure you block off any air vents under your house.
-Prevent the cold air from collecting under the house, don’t let the wind rob the heat that manages to seep downward thru your floors.
+You can install foam pipe insulation around your pipes, but you should also make sure you block off the air vents under your house.
+Prevent cold air from collecting under the house, don’t let the wind rob you of whatever heat manages to seep downward thru your floors!
 You can buy squares of foam insulation specifically made for this, and cut it to fit each air vent.

 In an emergency, though, cardboard can also help.
 Cut a heavy cardboard box into the proper sizes & shapes and cover all of the vents under your house.
 You can use large rocks or zipties or even duct tape to help prevent the wind and wild animals from disturbing your shields until it’s time to remove them next spring.
 You’re trying to create a still, dry area under your house, where the warmer air can escape downward thru your floors and then sit around your pipes.
 That airgap in itself can provide a bit of insulation.